 - send the same email to the local environmental groups that work for the area in which you live and ask for their help;

-- if you are willing to make your objection public, please copy your email to email@example.com and we will put it up on the website to generate support for you;
+- if you are willing to make your objection public, please copy your email to firstname.lastname@example.org and we will put your locations problems up on the website to generate support for you;

 - copy your letter to your neighbours and ask them to do what you have done; and finally

 - register on Too Much Slurry.

 (That may appear to be a lot to do but in reality the actions involve writing one email clearly expressing the problems your community faces and then sending the same email it to various people.)

 Alone we can do nothing.
 Together we can protect our homes and our environment from this real and growing threat.